SOUTH LEBANON, Ohio -- When we think of planned communities, what comes to mind first are golf courses or man-made lakes.

 Aberlin’s website says it offers “farm-to-table living as a way for our residents to be a part of a conservation community.”

 There's also a "wellness center" for yoga, aromatherapy and massage.

-Residents will buy their homes from Pendragon with custom designs in one of three general sizes: “cottage,” “manor” or “estate.”
+Residents will buy their homes from OTR-based NorthPointe, working with Pendragon on custom designs in one of three general sizes: “cottage,” “manor” or “estate.”

 Pendragon, which is based in the Cincinnati area, will offer a variety of home styles.

 McDermott said construction is expected to begin toward the end of this year, with the first residents — other than the farmers — able to move in around May 2017.

 While many planned agricultural communities are served by farms incorporated as nonprofits, Aberlin Springs’ farm is privately owned.

 “(At) a lot of these communities, the farm is a nonprofit foundation-type of entity, (but) we were definitely looking at a for-profit owned by already successful farmers who practice organic type of farming and the type of farming we would like to see on this land,” McDermott said.

 The reason for commercial ownership of the farm, she said, was to make things simpler for the developer.

 Claire and Marc Luff, who own Finn Meadows Farm in Montgomery, will run the farm at Aberlin, where they are leasing-to-own their acreage and a pre-existing house.
 They will grow vegetables and fruits and raise cows, pigs, sheep and chickens, using practices they have developed over the past five years at Finn Meadows, which they will continue to operate, at least through 2018.